dkeenan7/LyteFyba/PCB/Readme.txt

 Isomerisation Procedure (Octagonal CMUs for cylindrical cells)
 ==============================================================
-Delete the IFO daughter boards at the north end of the PCBs.
-Do not save to the original file at this point.
 Save As the .pcb file twice, to two suitable names e.g. CMUp and CMUn.

 From CMUn:
+Delete the large minus sign north of F2.
-Delete the pad for Strap- (near the large minus sign) and its associated strain relief hole.
+Delete the Strap- pad north of F2, and its associated strain relief hole.
-Delete fuse F2 and its two pieces of associated text.
+Delete fuse F2 and the "F2" text.
-Delete the left-hand large minus sign.
 Turn the middle plus sign into a minus sign by deleting the vertical stroke.
-Delete the dangling GND track from the large terminal pad (northeast, not west).
+Delete the dangling track going northeast from the large central terminal pad.

 From CMUp:
+Delete the large plus sign north of D1 (two lines).
+Delete the Strap+ pad east of D1, and its associated strain relief hole.
-Delete fuse F1 and its associated text.
+Delete fuse F1 and the "F1" text.
+This will also delete a segment of VDD track to its southwest.
-Reconnect from the VDD track to the via at the north end of R1, and connect from the south end of D1 to the same via, using Power Min track style.
+Reconnect from the VDD track to the via at the north end of R1, and from this via to the south end of D1, using Power Min track style.
-Delete the right-hand large plus sign (two lines).
-Delete the pad for Strap+ and its associated strain relief hole.
-Delete the west GND track from the large terminal pad.
+Delete the large GND track going west from the large central terminal pad.
-Change the net of only the large terminal pad (check the Change Name of Subnet Only checkbox) to Strap+.
-Ok the warning.
+Change the net of the large central terminal pad (check the "Change Name of Subnet Only" checkbox) from GND to Strap+.
+OK the warning, provided it says it will only change a subnet.
-Complete the dangling Strap+ track so it's no longer dangling; use Power Nom style.
+Complete the dangling Strap+ track going northeast from the central terminal pad, by joining it to the Strap+ track going to D1, using Power Nom style.

 On both CMUs:
 Cut (Control-U, NOT delete) the blue track segment south of R1.
-The entire printed resistor will now have a magenta stripe temporarily.
 Delete R1.
-Add a new track from the dangling end of the printed resistor to the Vdd via just north of where R1 was.
+Add a new track from the dangling end of the printed resistor to the VDD via just north of where R1 was.
 OK the warning.
-The printed resistor should turn blue again (losing its magenta stripe).
+Delete the IFO devices Q2 and D7 north of the PCB.
+Ensure that all copper pours (there's only one and it's in the top layer) have their outline width set to the minimum track width e.g. 0.2 mm.
+Deselect all; Context menu in space and Pour copper.
 Perform a Design Rule Check; there should be no errors.

-Ensure that the only copper pour, on the top layer, has its outline width set to the minimum track width e.g. 0.2 mm.
-Deselect all; Context menu in space and Pour copper.
 Save.
 Follow the procedure below to generate the manufacturing files.

 Generate manufacturing files